Multi-Vehicle Pileup Accidents in NC: Fault, Insurance & Your Rights

 Do I need a lawyer for a multi-vehicle accident in NC?

 Almost always yes.
 Multi-vehicle accidents involve multiple insurance companies, each trying to shift blame to other drivers.
 In NC's contributory negligence system, each insurer will also try to argue you were partially at fault.
-The legal complexity and the stakes make professional representation essential for most multi-vehicle cases.
+Add the strategic complexity of joint and several liability and partial settlement releases, and this becomes one of the most legally demanding types of car accident cases.

 What if one of the drivers in a multi-car pileup has no insurance?